EnzoSeason/study-notes/defi/token/fungible-tokens.md

 For exemple:

+- to collateralize
 - to represent reputation or stake
-- to maintain stable value
+- to maintain stable value (stablecoins)
 - to pay application-specific fees

 ## Governance token